sassoftware/virk/playbooks/home-directory-creator/README.md

 The Home Directory Creator playbook modifies various sasauth files so that they call a script that triggers the creation of a user's home directory.
 This method should work for both SAS 9.x and SAS Viya.

 ## Prerequisites for Running the Home Directory Creator Playbook
+Before running this playbook, take the following steps:
 * Install Ansible.
 Version 2.3.2 is recommended.
 * Be aware that the playbook makes modifications to the system unless it is run with the ```--check``` option.
 * To run the playbook on multiple machines, you can update the inventory file to include additional hosts.